-Capturing the attention of people assessing you through your resume, LinkedIn profile, and biography – typically rather dry, business-oriented content – can be a challenge.
+Capturing the attention of people assessing you through your resume, LinkedIn profile, biography, and other personal marketing materials for job search can be a challenge.

 How will you catapult your value and good-fit qualities above the crowd, in these often anemic personal marketing materials?

-If you’ve ever listened to a great storyteller, you know how connected it made you feel to the person and what’s being said.
+If you’ve ever listened to a great storyteller, you know how connected it made you feel to the person and what they said.

 In job search, storytelling works similarly.
 Building stories around your skill sets, accomplishments, and good-fit qualities helps attract people to you and differentiates the unique value you offer.